andrewdavidmackenzie/flow/docs/describing/context_functions.md

 The `flow` project directory structure is used in this example, with `flow` located at `/Users/me/flow` and `flow` in the users `$PATH`.

-The fibonacci sample flow is thus found in the `/Users/me/flow/flowr/examples/fibonacci` directory.
+The fibonacci example flow is thus found in the `/Users/me/flow/flowr/examples/fibonacci` directory.

 The `flowrcli` flow runner directory is at `/Users/me/flow/flowr/src/bin/flowrcli`.
 Within that folder flowrcli provides a set of context function definitions for a Command Line Interface (CLI) implementation in the `context` sub-directory.

-If in the root directory of the `flow` project, using relative paths, the sample flow can be compiled and run using the `-C, --context_root <CONTEXT_DIRECTORY>` option to `flowc`:
+If in the root directory of the `flow` project, using relative paths, an example flow can be compiled and run using the `-C, --context_root <CONTEXT_DIRECTORY>` option to `flowc`:
 ```
 > flowc -C flowr/src/bin/flowrcli/context flowr/examples/fibonacci